-You do not require an ATAR to receive a HSC.
+You do not require an ATAR to receive the Higher School Certificate (HSC) credential.
 An ATAR is only required for students seeking placement at a university.
-A non-ATAR program of study for the HSC allows students to choose courses more relevant for their particular pathway beyond school.
+A non-ATAR program of study for the HSC allows students to choose courses more relevant to their particular pathway beyond school.
 If an ATAR is not required, it is possible to follow a study program that will have minimal or no HSC exams.